 Fine art is sensitive to rapid changes in temperature and humidity.
 Paints, canvases and even wood frames swell and contract at different rates as they adjust, particularly to water vapor in the air, which causes cracking and peeling.
 However, maintaining pristine conditions when displaying art is virtually impossible.
-At a minimum, keep it away from air conditioners, fireplaces and any direct sources of heat or cold.
+At a minimum, keep it away from air conditioners, fireplaces, and any direct heat or cold sources.
 Ventilation and fresh air are also critical, since airflow prevents the buildup of harmful moisture that can result in mold and mildew.

 For larger or more valuable collections, a climate-controlled system appropriate for art—like Wine Guardian Pro—that can maintain consistent temperatures of around 65℉ (18℃) and 60% relative humidity are ideal for long-term preservation.

 Like art, old photos and paper are susceptible to damage when exposed to unsuitable temperatures and humidity.
 Extreme conditions often found in attics or basements cause the fastest deterioration.
 High temperatures and humidity in summer—and low in winter—result in brittle photos and wrinkled paper.
 Moreover, damp basements cause photos to stick together.